madhan5000/myretail/README.md

 ```

 # TO DO
-* Add support for Database, current is using in memory datastore.
+* Add support for a Database, currently it is using in memory datastore.
+* Add tests
 * Make a docker container
 * Improve security
   - Verify token for PUT and POST